YnotY2/hyper_terminals_on_startup/README.md

 done

 ```
-- Herew ithin the file  you can specify what ever command you would wish to be executed within the open terminal commands:
+- Here within the file  you can specify what ever command you would wish to be executed within the open terminal commands:
 ```
 commands=(
     "lsblk -f"